joshajohnson/Hub20/documents/via.md

 # VIA Keymap Configuration

-`Note: If you are reading this, the Hub20 config is not yet merged into VIA.
-Follow the below instructions to add the keyboard before continuing.`
+`Hub20 was recently merged into VIA, so it should be automatically detected.
+If for some reason it is not, the below info should allow you to manually load the config file.`

 - Open the settings tab in VIA, and enable "Show Design Tab".
 - On the design tab, click "load" and select the [hub20.json](../software/via-hub20.json) file.